tolauwae/phd-thesis/src/oop/oop.typ

 //guarantees such as linearizability~@herlihy90:linearizability are certain to suffice for out-of-place debugging of multiple devices.
 Yet given the vast amount of work in this field, we believe that the existing techniques for consistency can be used to generalize our formalization to multiple devices, and to further strengthen the formal guarantees.

-#heading(numbering: none, level: 4, "Program Slicing")
+#heading(numbering: none, level: 4, "Program slicing")

 Given the microcontroller setting, our approach determines the state needed to be transferred statically as part of the definition of the actions on non-transferable resources.
 However, for more complex actions, it would be advisable to use static analysis to determine the slice of the state.